Semrush helps you:

 NerdFitness – Cassava flour

-You’ve probably seen Google Autocomplete in action before.
+You’ve probably seen Google Autocomplete suggestions in action before.

 Google – Autocomplete

-And it’s probably my favorite way to find long tails.
+And it’s probably my favorite way to find long-tail variations when doing keyword research.

 Why?